Massachusetts Real Estate- Merrimack Valley

 These units were often used when taxing landowners based on how much land they owned or how much land a tenant worked.

-Acres are still used today as a way to measure land for farming, property value, and other real estate transactions.
-It is also commonly used when discussing or reporting on property or agricultural uses of land.
-In this blog post, we will explore the history and how big an acre is as we know them today.
+Acres are still used to measure land for farming, property value, and other real estate transactions.
+It is also commonly used when discussing or reporting on property or agricultural land uses.
+This blog post will explore the history and how big an acre is as we know it today.

 Measurement Of Land